skyworkz/website/README.md

  ## Pull-request process
  To contribute content or code you need to create pull-request.
 We make use of `CODEOWNERS` for automatic assignment of pull-requests to ensure that your PR is reviewed by the most appropriate people in a timely manner.

-## Questions
+## Questions / Maintainers
-If you have any questions, ask Bas :)
+If you have any questions or want to discuss something with the maintainers team, feel free to join the `#skyworkz-website-maintainers` channel.

+Currently, the maintainers team consists of:
+- Bas
+- Benny
+- Lee
+- Nidhi